-Mark is a graduate of MIT (B.S. in Physics with Electrical Engineering) and the Stanford Graduate School of Business.
-At MIT, Mark did computer modeling of dark matter and galaxy formation which eventually landed him as a product manager for Oracle’s Massively Parallel Processing Group.
-In this role, he was part of the original team that developed and deployed one of the first true massively parallel and multi-threaded commercial software offerings – the Oracle Parallel Server.
+Mark holds a bachelor of science in physics from MIT and an MBA from Stanford University’s Graduate School of Business.
+At MIT, Mark did computer modeling of dark matter and galaxy formation, which eventually landed him at Oracle’s Massively Parallel Processing group as a product manager.
+In this role, he was part of the original team that developed and deployed one of the first true massively parallel and multi-threaded commercial software offerings—the Oracle Parallel Server.
 Mark then started and managed a consulting group at Oracle dedicated to serving early customers of this product.
 In business school, Mark got the startup bug and went on to work in business development for Netscape from the first year of its inception through its IPO in 1996.

-Mark is still actively involved with both Stanford and MIT, serving on MIT’s Corporation Development Committee and Stanford’s Engineering School and Business School venture investment boards.
+Mark is still actively involved with both MIT and Stanford, serving on MIT’s Corporation Development Committee and the Stanford Business School Trust.
 Mark is also a board member of the Western Association of Venture Capitalists (WAVC) and has been a member of the Dean’s advisory committee to MIT’s School of Science.

-Mark grew up in Chicago and now lives in Portola Valley, CA with his wife and two children.
-In his spare time, he enjoys music, mountain biking, and skiing, and fantasizes about going to cooking school someday.
+Mark grew up in Chicago and now lives in Portola Valley with his wife and two children.
+In his spare time, he enjoys music, mountain biking, and skiing.

 3PAR, acquired by HP (HPQ)